 One option is using file sharing links connected to some legal operating cores like Filevine.
 These allow you to send access to a document while retaining control over your information.
 You can choose whether to require an additional password for access, as well as set an expiration date to determine when the file will no longer be accessible to those with the link.

 Are you accustomed to using dictation services to compose your thoughts?
 Now’s the time to get comfortable with the voice assistants that exist within the tools you already have.
 Whether you use Siri or the other capabilities built into your PC or Mac, you can enable full dictation and begin to vocally compose your notes.

 Also look into the way that AI assistants can help you with calendaring, research, and other tasks.

 The transition to remote work is an optimal time to switch to e-payment tools.
 Lawyers working in an office can accept payments in person or through the mail, but remote workers need a virtual alternative.
 In addition, an e-payment tool can also lead to faster payments and improve realization rates.

 E-payments are also preferred by clients, who are already paying nearly half of their bills and a quarter of their discretionary funds online.

 Some services can also send clients payment reminders and allow automatic recurring payments.
 To read about some of the top e-payment tools for lawyers, check out this article.

 Inside a physical law office, paralegals and other staff members are often authorized to perform notary services.
 But when a lawyer moves to remote work, the issue can become more complicated.

 Remote notarization can help.
 In 2012, Virginia became the first state to allow notaries to authorize signatures through a video call.
 Since then, 15 states have followed their lead, with 6 more set to allow it in the future.
-When COVID-19 hit the US, many hold-out states made temporary allowance for remote notarization.
-For a frequently-updated list on where states stand, check out the National Notary Association page on the subject.
+When COVID-19 hit the US, many hold-out states made temporary allowances for remote notarization.
+For a frequently-updated list of where states stand, check out the National Notary Association page on the subject.